maheshshinde/PaymentGateway/readme.md

 *	docker-compose up

 The Web API should now be accessible at http://localhost:8080.

-### Command Line:
-*	Open a command prompt or terminal window.
-*	Navigate to the root directory "Paymentgateway.API" of the Web API project
-*	Use the .NET CLI to build and run the application:

-dotnet build
-dotnet run

-The Web API will be hosted locally and accessible at a URL https://localhost:7099/swagger/index.html.

 ## Additional Features:
 In addition to the core functionality, I have added the following features: